Friedrich Pürner: Life

-In 2010, Pürner received his doctorate from the medical faculty of the Ludwig Maximilian University of Munich.
+In 2010, Pürner received his doctorate from the medical faculty of LMU Munich.
 He later headed the health department in the district of Aichach-Friedberg.

 He lost this position in autumn 2020 after he publicly spoke out against the strategy of the Bavarian state government during the COVID-19 pandemic.
 In 2023, he successfully sued against an assessment that plays an important role in filling positions.
 For example, it should be examined again whether Pürner should fill the positions at the Munich District Office, the Government of Lower Bavaria and the Government of Upper Franconia.

 Political career

 In the 2024 European elections, he was elected to the European Parliament as sixth place on the Bündnis Sahra Wagenknecht party list.

 On 6 February 2025, he decided to quit the BSW, citing a culture of "mistrust and surveillance" in the party as a reason for his unease.

 Political positions

 COVID-19 measures

 As head of the Aichach health department, Pürner criticized the corona measures and doubted the effectiveness of fabric masks and the sense of a mask requirement for children.
 He also criticized the Bavarian curfew and quarantine for entire school classes.